irvis007/dotfiles/README.md

 ## Using this repo

-make a backup of files you want to sync, or just ensure they are not present on a system.
+Make a backup of files you want to sync, or just ensure they are not present on a system.

 clone a repo